 7. Other published visual works and works of the graphic arts

-It regards here paintings, sculptures, sketches, drawings, cartoons, graphic and infographic expression, architecture, charts, maps and technical drawings…
+For instance: paintings, sculptures, sketches, drawings, cartoons, graphic and infographic expression, architecture, charts, maps and technical drawings…

-Which works are not being taken into consideration?
+Which works are not eligible?

 Bank statements, internal and administrative notes, invoices, correspondence, meeting minutes, forms, publications imposed by public authorities, documents and circular letters that companies address to their members, means of payment, statistics, annual reports, activity reports, etc.